International Polytechnic High School

-International Polytechnic High School, commonly abbreviated merely as iPoly, is a public college-preparatory demonstration high school (9-12) located on the California State Polytechnic University, Pomona (Cal Poly Pomona) campus and operated by the Los Angeles County Office of Education (LACOE) in conjunction with the College of Education and Integrative Studies at the university. iPoly's curriculum is fully accredited by the Western Association of Schools and Colleges and is approved by the University of California and California State University.
-It maintains a unique affiliation with the Los Angeles County High School for the Arts (LACHSA), which is also run by LACOE.
-Since iPoly does not lie in a fixed school district, it draws students from throughout Los Angeles, San Bernardino, Orange and Riverside counties.
-The majority of students come from the Pomona and San Gabriel valleys.
-In 2009 and 2013, iPoly was honored as a California Distinguished School by the California Department of Education.
+International Polytechnic High School, commonly referred to as iPoly, is a public college-preparatory demonstration high school (9-12) found in the California State Polytechnic University, Pomona (Cal Poly Pomona) campus and operated by the Los Angeles County Office of Education (LACOE) in collaboration with the College of Education and Integrative Studies at the university. iPoly's curriculum is fully accredited by the Western Association of Schools and Colleges and is approved by the University of California and California State University.
+It runs hand-in-hand with the Los Angeles County High School for the Arts (LACHSA), which is also run by LACOE.
+Since iPoly is not a part of fixed school district, it draws students from all over Los Angeles, San Bernardino, Orange and Riverside counties.
+Most of the students come from the Pomona and San Gabriel valleys.
+In 2009, 2013, and 2019, iPoly was honored as a California Distinguished School by the California Department of Education.